-My name is Marvin Johanning, I am twenty-one years old and currently reside in a city many deem to not exist - which, obviously, is untrue for I do live here and surely I am real.
-I like writing things even though, perhaps, I am not great at it; yet I enjoy doing so and only through practice can you improve, which is why I write as much as possible as frequently as I can.
+My name is Marvin Johanning, I'm twenty-one years old and currently reside in a city many deem to not exist - which, obviously, is untrue for I do live here and surely I am real.
+I like writing things, even though, perhaps, I am not great at it; yet I enjoy doing so and only through practice can you improve, which is why I write as much as possible as frequently as I can.

-I have recently switched from writing in LibreOffice to LATEX, as LibreOffice has proven itself to be headache-inducing when working with large amounts of text which you wish to reformat at a later date.
+I have recently switched from writing in LibreOffice to LAT_EX , as LibreOffice has proven itself to be headache-inducing when working with large amounts of text which you wish to reformat at a later date.

 I tend to write about things relating to languages - be it real or programming languages -, computers and, though rarely, politics.
 All of these can be found on my website.
-My biggest writing project to-date is The Intricacies of Ancient Egyptian Hieroglyphics (ISBN: 978-3-752952-49-0), which incidentally, was what led me to use LATEX, information regarding which can, too, be found on my website.
+My biggest writing project to-date is The Intricacies of Ancient Egyptian Hieroglyphics (ISBN: 978-3-752952-49-0), which incidentally was what lead me to use $\text{LAT}{\text{E}}X$, information regarding which can, too, be found on my website.